openedx/edx-documentation/en_us/developers/source/accessibility.rst

 Choose colors that meet WCAG 2.0's minimum contrast ratios
 **********************************************************

-A minimum contrast between foreground and background colors is critical for users with impaired vision.
+A minimum contrast ratio between foreground and background colors is critical for users with impaired vision.
 You can `check color contrast ratios
 <https://leaverou.github.io/contrast-ratio/>`_ using any number of tools
 available free online.